ykasten/Convergence-Rate-NN-Different-Frequencies/README.md

 ## Use
 The shallow neural network experiments run in Matlab.
 The deep neural network experiments run in Python (with PyTorch).
+Code for all other plots is in Python as well, some of it is in .ipynb format (Jupyter Notebook) and allows for live plotting.
-The graph generation code is written in Matlab.
+The plots generation code is written in Matlab.

 Our results can be downloaded from [here](https://drive.google.com/file/d/1QM8DbxbfF8-z0taKDlcF8GgMc07gpH2M/view?usp=sharing)

 For more details please see the specific readme file of each experiment.